Who is the course for?

 • If the course is suitable, you can come for a visit with your teacher and parents.

-• Our department begins processing new applications from January, and we are often oversubscribed, so it is important that you apply by the college deadline of the 7th January 2022.
+• Our department begins processing new applications from January, and we are often oversubscribed, so it is important that you apply by the college deadline of Friday 10th January 2025.

 Pathways Art Project